n7tr/Athanatos-Discord-Bot/README.md

 # smooth.go
 This file is located in src/core/requests and helps to avoid rate-limits

+# queue.go
+This function is responsible for creating a nuke queue on the server

 # Commands
 <pre>
 	The main command (.start) starts the nuking process.
 	.leave is for leave the server immediately.
 	.ban_all is for ban everyone from the server.
-    .overcharge_leave is for leave every server immediately.
+    .overcharge is for leave every server immediately.
 It works if your ID is the value of BOT_OWNER_ID variable.
 In other cases it will not work.
 </pre>
 # Installation guide
 <pre>